riggraz/no-style-please/about.md

 # anne lee steele

-I'm a researcher and free/open advocate based in London, in the United Kingdom.
+I'm a researcher based in the United Kingdom.

 Most of what I do aims to understand and support the people &amp; processes behind our digital lives (think: open source infrastructure, extractive industries, and supply chains).
-I approach most problems as an ethnographer first, and as a community-builder second.
+I approach most situations as an ethnographer first, and as a community-builder second.

 Currently, I am the community manager for <a href="https://the-turing-way.netlify.app/welcome.html">The Turing Way</a>, based at the <a href="https://www.turing.ac.uk/">Alan Turing Institute</a>, where I am stewarding an open source, community-driven resource for reproducible data science.
 I'm also an <a href="https://www.internetsociety.org/fellowships/early-career/fellows/february-2022/">Early Career Fellow</a> at the <a href="https://www.internetsociety.org/">Internet Society</a>, where I'm investigating low earth orbit (LEO) satellite supply chains, and a co-curator of <a href="https://resource-project.co/">The Re:source Project</a>, which was incubated at Wikimedia Deutchland's <a href="https://www.wikimedia.de/unlock/">Unlock Accelerator</a>.